Facebook Twitter

 Time To Replace Shingles?

-Posted on May 23, 2021 by Branden Mausbach
+Posted on February 23, 2022 by Branden Mausbach

 The shingles on your roof are an essential component of your dwelling.
 However, the majority of us do not consider them until something goes wrong.
 Composition shingles are made with a blend of substances, including a center of felt or fiberglass matting impregnated with asphalt and covered with mineral particles.
 These kinds of shingles are designed to last 15 to 25 years (sometimes 30 years), and they have to be replaced.
 Ordinarily, a new layer of composition shingles can be applied within the present layer - thus saving you the time of removing the old roof.